 Lenore Newman holds a Canada Research Chair in Food Security and Environment at the University of the Fraser Valley, where she is currently an Associate Professor of Geography and the Environment.
-She also serves as Director of the UFV Centre for Food and Farmland Innovation.
+She also serves as Director of the Food and Agriculture Institute at UFV.
 Lenore’s academic career as a culinary geographer has included fieldwork around the globe in the study of public markets, regional cuisines, farmland preservation, global food security, and the ecology of the world’s food system.